gawainhewitt/bank_tech_test/README.md

 # Design principles and approach

 I have tried to write this using strict TDD and have I think managed to stick with this.
-This has meant it has taken longer to write.

 I have designed the classes based on my current understanding of loose coupling and high cohesion.
 To achieve this there is a "parent class" called BankUI, which can also be considered as the controller.
 There are then three other classes which are injected into the BankUI on instantiation.
 The reason for this design is so classes only know about each other through the interface and can be changed without breaking other classes.
 A design problem I then have run into as a consequence is how to provide an easy user experience in the command line as you have a lot of setting up to do as a consequence.